zhengyuan-jiang/Watermark-Library/README.md

 4. Download non-AI-generated image testing set.

 You can download the testing set [Here](https://drive.google.com/file/d/1pNHGW94UbFcabvxN8QXNRSxTCqu7C-NJ/view?usp=sharing).
+Note that you can use your own model by modifying network.py or use your datasets.

 ## Evaluate certified robustness